-Conservation Status
+Conservation status

-The Saipan Reed Warbler is a federally listed endangered species (USFWS 1970) and is listed as critically endangered on the IUCN Red List (Birdlife International 2023).
+Reed Warbler populations in the Mariana Islands, all originally considered to comprise a single species, were federally listed as endangered (USFWS 1970).
+The Saipan Reed Warbler is listed as critically endangered on the IUCN Red List (Birdlife International 2023).
 With 2010 populations of ca. 3,687 pairs (Camp et al. 2009, Marshall et al. 2021) distributed over at least two islands, of which only one is inhabited, and with populations appearing to be slowly declining, it has a recovery priority of 8 on a scale of 1-18.
 This indicates a moderate degree of threat and high potential for recovery (USFWS 1983, 1998).

-Effects of Human Activity
+Effects of human activity